leancodepl/corelibrary/docs/quick_start/index.md

 ## Setting up the template

 The `lncdproj` template, provided by LeanCode CoreLibrary, is a comprehensive template designed for modern .NET application development, featuring CQRS as client-facing APIs, PostgreSQL for database management, and Kratos for identity management.
 It integrates MassTransit with RabbitMQ for efficient communication and includes tools to aid testing.
-Additionally, the template incorporates LeanPipe for real-time SignalR notifications, Blob Storage for managing large data, and resources like Seq for logging, Jaeger for tracing, and Traefik as an application proxy, collectively laying a solid foundation for building efficient .NET applications.
+Additionally, the template incorporates LeanPipe for real-time SignalR notifications, Blob Storage for managing large data, and resources like Seq for logging, Jaeger for tracing, and Traefik as an application proxy, collectively laying a solid foundation for building efficient .NET applications in a development setting.

 To get started, begin by cloning the repository containing `lncdproj` template: